Down Senior Hurling Championship: Format

+Teams

+2025 teams

+The 6 teams competing in the 2025 Down Senior Hurling Championship are:

 Honours

 The Jeremiah McVeagh Cup is the current prize for winning the championship.
 It was presented by nationalist Member of Parliament Jeremiah McVeagh to the Down County Board in 1913 and has been presented to the championship winners ever since..

 Traditionally, depending on the venue, the victory presentation takes place at a special rostrum in the main grandstand or on a podium on the pitch.
 The cup is decorated with ribbons in the colours of the winning team.
 During the game the cup actually has both teams' sets of ribbons attached and the runners-up ribbons are removed before the presentation.
 The winning captain accepts the cup on behalf of his team before giving a short speech.
 Individual members of the winning team then have an opportunity to come to the rostrum to lift the cup, which is held by the winning team until the following year's final.

 In accordance with GAA rules, the County Board awards a set of gold medals to the championship winners.

 The winners of the Down Senior Championship, as well as being presented with the Jeremiah McVeagh Cup, qualify to represent their county in the subsequent Ulster Senior Club Hurling Championship.